lenagroeger/Photoshop-NICAR/README.md

 ![](https://github.com/lenagroeger/Photoshop-NICAR/blob/master/screengrabs/poster12.jpg)

-14. **NOTE** If you end up with an image full of empty folders or are seeing a "Save Image As" popup box when you try to apply the action, you may have missed the "Save As" step.
-[This might help](http://graphicdesign.stackexchange.com/questions/6842/automatically-saving-in-a-batch-action)
+14. *NOTE* If you end up with an image full of empty folders or are seeing a "Save Image As" popup box when you try to apply the action, you may have missed the "Save As" step.
+[This might help.](http://graphicdesign.stackexchange.com/questions/6842/automatically-saving-in-a-batch-action)

 ##Droplets##